Pixel C

 The Pixel C is a 10.2-inch (260 mm) Android tablet developed and marketed by Google.
 The device was unveiled during a media event on September 29, 2015.
 On October 9, 2018, it was succeeded by the Pixel Slate.

 Specifications

 Hardware

 The Pixel C is powered by the Nvidia Tegra X1 quad-core system-on-a-chip.
 It features 3 GB of RAM and models are available with 32 GB and 64 GB of storage.
 The Pixel C features a 10.2 in 2560×1800 resolution IPS panel with a pixel density of 308 ppi.

 An optional keyboard accessory is available for the Pixel C. The tablet can attach to the keyboard magnetically via a hinge (to use as a laplet), or the keyboard can be attached to the front or back of the tablet for storage.
 The keyboard connects via Bluetooth and is battery powered; when the keyboard is snapped to the front of the tablet, it can be charged inductively by the tablet.

-The rear camera has eight megapixels and the front camera two.
+The rear camera has eight megapixels and the front camera as well.
 Both can record video at Full HD (1080p) resolution.